-Keywords: Cancer genomics, structural variants, prostate cancer, precision medicine, bioinformatics
+Keywords: Cancer genomics, structural variants, 3D chromatin organization, tumor evolution, precision medicine, bioinformatics, prostate cancer, glioblastoma, medulloblastoma, leukemia

-Cancer is a genetic disease and is caused by accumulation of genomic alterations that improve the fitness of the cell.
-We are particularly interested in the formation mechanisms and functional consequences of large-scale genomic structural variations (SV) (e.g. deletions, duplications and translocations) in cancer.
+Cancer is a genetic disease and is fueled by the accumulation of genomic alterations that improve the fitness of the cell.
+A tumor cell is exposed to a plethora of intrinsic and extrinsic stimuli that can act to stimulate or inhibit the progression of the disease.
+How a tumor cell escapes and evolves in time and space to cause treatment-resistance and lethal disease is a fundamental question in cancer research.
+We are interested in the mutational mechanisms during tumor evolution (Figure 1), in particular, the mechanisms and functional consequences of large-scale genomic structural variations (SV) (e.g. deletions, duplications, and translocations) in cancer.

 We are also using single-cell based methodologies to gain further insight into the clonal evolution and cell-type compositions that influence the tumor cells.